 2014 was Hark’s tenth year in business and to mark it I want to use this blog post to look back at where we have been and what we have achieved in amongst the global trends and changes.

-The company was legally constituted on November 22nd 2004 and the three founders Claire Higgins, Jason Moore and John Shirley set up their laptops in a corner of John’s home in Langport, Somerset and opened for business, just a month before Christmas full of hope and turkey dinners.
+The company was legally constituted on November 22nd 2004 and the founders set up their laptops in a corner of a house in Langport, Somerset and opened for business, just a month before Christmas full of hope and turkey dinners.
 Prior to establishing Hark we had all worked together for five years as directors of a web and multimedia design firm which continues to this day.
 And it was here that we started our relationship with the world of footwear and apparel and where we established client relationships with great brands like Timberland and Clarks.
 The common link for these relationships was Pittards Leather, a Somerset firm producing premium leathers, and which at the time was one of the last tanneries operating in the UK.

 The first ever digital catalogue – 2006